DavidVorick/CodeCommit/src/logger/UserSpecification.md

 ## Logging

-Each call to an agentic workflow creates its own folder in the agent-config/logs/ directory that logs all of the activity performed by that agentic workflow.
+Each call to a workflow creates its own folder in the agent-config/logs/ directory that logs all of the activity performed by that workflow.
 The folder for the workflow will be "[date]-[workflow]" using the yyyy-mm-dd-hh-mm-ss date format.
 For example, a logging folder might be named "2025-09-23-19-51-35-committing-code".
 The API of the logger structurally enforces that this format is followed.

 The logging module takes care of creating the logging folder, and then other